diodesign/diosix/README.md

 ### Introduction <a name="intro"></a>

 Diosix 2.0 strives to be a lightweight, fast, and secure multiprocessor bare-metal hypervisor written [in Rust](https://www.rust-lang.org/) for 32-bit and 64-bit [RISC-V](https://riscv.org/) computers.
+A short-term goal is to provide a means for running multiple operating systems simultaneously on a RISC-V system to aid development and debugging, and to provide a rich mix of environments on a host system.

-A long-term goal is to build open-source Diosix packages that configure FPGAs with custom RISC-V cores and peripheral controllers to accelerate specific tasks, on the fly if necessary.
-This software should also run on supported system-on-chips.
+A long-term goal is to build open-source Diosix packages that configure FPGAs with custom RISC-V cores and peripheral controllers to accelerate specific tasks, on the fly if necessary, and run containerized workloads on those chips.
+This software stack should also run on dedicated system-on-chips.

 Right now, Diosix is a work in progress.
 It can bring up a RISC-V system, load a Linux guest OS with minimal filesystem into a virtualized environment called a capsule, pass this guest kernel a Device Tree structure describing its virtualized environment, and begin executing it.